hmxmilohax/rb3-pc/instrument-repo/readme.md

 These are specifically for version [["v0.0.28-15417-9b3a878c Alpha | master"]](https://github.com/RPCS3/rpcs3-binaries-win/releases/download/build-9b3a878c189e4e688b6025de0d0ff659116dcade/rpcs3-v0.0.28-15417-9b3a878c_win64.7z) of RPCS3, which at the moment is the currently suggested version for playing Rock Band 3.

+## How to install:
+1. Download the .ZIP file in the folder for the instrument(s) you want to use.
+2. Extract the .ZIP file.
+3. Drag `config` folder into the folder you have RPCS3 in.

+**If you have any bindings in `config\input_configs\BLUS30463`, you should back them up because they will be overwritten.**

+Most of the time, these controller profiles should work out of the box but if they don't, try changing the controller listed in "`Devices`", next to the "`Refresh`" button until it receives input.

-These files are formatted for single players.
-If you need to use a combination of various controllers, for local multiplayer or want to have multiple instruments ready, you can try the guide below for manually [[#mapping]](#mapping) additional controllers.
+The profiles are formatted for single players.
+If you need to use a combination of various controllers for local multiplayer or want to quickly swap between multiple instruments, you can try the guide below for manually [[#mapping]](#mapping) additional controllers.

-Alternatively, you can combine multiple files if you have the knowledge for editing files.
+Alternatively, you can combine multiple files if you know your way around text editors like Notepad++ and Sublime Text.
-Select everything from line 2 to the end of line 79 in the `Default.yml` file of the instrument you want to add then copy it.
+Select everything from line 2 to the end of line 79 in the `Default.yml` file of the instrument you want to add, then copy it.
 Paste it in:
 * Line 81 to 158 for Player 2
 * Line 160 to 237 for Player 3